DrewBogdan/OlympusInvestmentTool/README.md

 - Research into shitty investment APIs and how they all cost money to do anything
 - Basically heavy research day, trouble getting motivation to work on much else with the annoying findings that its not easily accessable. stupid me for assuming that
 - did some work on Hephaestus to use the yfinance package for now to get data from yesterday. (or is it 15 minute delayed as it is last close, idk)

+#### Day 4 (12/13/24)
+- Did not get work done today

+#### Day 5 (12/14/24)
+- Worked to create Kronos, time calculator for dates.
+- debated between an exact count of days or a close estimate with percentage chance. will have to try tommorow to see how the exact seems